October 13, 2025 (3mo ago) — last updated December 10, 2025 (1mo ago)

 ActionTaking inspired action and preparing for opportunities.Passively waiting for things to happen to you.

-TrustHaving faith in a larger plan, even when you can’t see it.A belief in a rigid, unchangeable fate.
+TrustHaving faith in a larger plan, even when you can’t see it.A belief in rigid, unchangeable fate.

 Recognizing divine timing in daily life